quicwg/base-drafts/draft-ietf-quic-transport.md

 use of the retired connection IDs after this point will likely result in a stateless reset being sent.

-In order to prevent a stateless reset, sent in response to a heavily delayed packet using a retired connection ID, from closing the connection, the stateless reset token of the retired connection IDs SHOULD NOT be reused.
+In order to prevent a stateless reset sent in response to a heavily delayed packet using a retired connection ID, from closing the connection, the stateless reset token of the retired connection IDs SHOULD NOT be reused.